Open-Microfrontends/open-microfrontends-generator/README.md

 ### hostBackendIntegrationsNodeJs

-Generates a *microfrontendHostIntegrations.ts* file that contains backend integrations for Node.js-based Host Applications, including server-side code for security, proxying and SSR.
+Generates a *microfrontendHostIntegrations.ts* file that contains backend integrations for *Node.js*-based Host Applications, including security, proxying and SSR.

 It creates a *middleware* per *Microfrontend* that can be integrated into any backend framework (like Express, Fastify, etc.);

 #### Extra Runtime Dependencies